Azure/azure-policy/README.md

 ### Resource Type not correctly published by resource provider

 In some cases, a resource provider may implement a resource type, but not correctly publish it to the Azure Resource Manager.
 The result of this is that Azure Policy is unable to discover the type in order to determine compliance.
 In some cases, this still allows deny policies to work, but compliance results will usually be incorrect.
-Currently, all resource types known to have this behavior have been corrected.
+These are the resource types known to have this behavior:

 - Microsoft.DBforPostgreSQL/serverGroupsv2